 We re-evaluate throughout the prescribed program at no additional fee.

 We encourage strong ties with "the school" and conference with teachers at no additional fee.

 Our program focuses on the student as a whole, incorporating tools to evaluate their learning style, habits and general attitudes about learning.

 We include stress management and study skill strategies in all student plans.

 Our facility has been designed with the student as priority.
 While state-of-the-art, it is also comfortable and "friendly".

 We are invested in the technology infrastructure - whether in-center or on-line - that maximizes our students' learning experience.

 How will I know how my child is doing in your program?

 We include parents in the process while students are here with us.
 We feel your goals for your child are an important factor when designing a learning plan.
-We communicate with you after each session and have progress conferences every six weeks.
-We support parents through providing pertinent on-going information so that you can support your child.
+We communicate regularly with you regarding tutoring sessions and overall progress so that you can support your child.
 Learners show more progress when a partnership is formed with educators and families.
 We feel the involvement of parents is essential for student success.